 Below you can see the percentages of participants that have heard of the respective labs:

-AV-Comparatives, AV-Test and Virus Bulletin are the best-known labs overall, and in each of the 4 regions.
+AV-Comparatives and AV-Test are the best-known labs overall, and in each of the 4 regions.

 The table below ranks the testing labs based on how well they are known on each continent: